neoneper/CardPile/README.md

 # CardPile
  A Simple Card Pile system to Unity UI.
+This algorithm implementation is for creating linear segments that can be curved along the line.

+The entire logic of your deck is up to you.
+This component is capable of providing the proper position for each card you are going to use at a deck system any, but that's just it!
+Use this to give your graph implementation the proper positions, rotations, and constraints.

 How to use:
 1 - Create your own implementation of the**PileBehaviour**.
 This can be very simple to start.